 Financial Aid Procedure

-It is recommended that the student delay the financial aid process until attending a PN Program Financial Aid Workshop.
+It is recommended that the student delay starting the financial aid process until attending a PN Program Financial Aid Workshop.
 This workshop is provided at no cost to the student.
-Attendance of spouses, significant others, and parents is welcomed.
+Attendance of spouses, significant others, and parents is welcomed,

 Attend the Financial Aid Workshop – Required for all students seeking Financial Aid.
 Dates and times will be listed in the orientation letter.